 How to avoid this common camping mistake: Check the campground website for posted policies, regulations, and amenities.
 However, some things aren’t always posted online, so look for campground reviews online and check reviews on Google for recommendations from others.
 Read more about choosing a campground here.

 Our first camping trip in Colorado was a bit of a shock to our system.
 We checked the weather for that 4th of July weekend, and the forecast had perfect days ahead in the high 70s.
 What we didn’t pay close attention to were the lows.
-The temps dipped into the 20s overnight, and we were terribly unprepared for that.
+The temps dipped into the 20s overnight, and we were terribly unprepared for those weather conditions.
 That night was miserable, and no one slept well.
 Fortunately, we were close enough to run home for better gear the following day, and we salvaged the rest of the trip.

 Related Reading: 17 Fun and Entertaining Camping Activities for Rainy Days